mrtkhrmn3/SE4458_API_Gateway/README.md

 - Implemented a microservices architecture consisting of AdminService, FlightService, TicketService, and API Gateway for central routing.
 - Used Ocelot as the API Gateway for request routing and load balancing.
-- Each service is structured with RESTful endpoints and communicates via HTTP.
+- The required services are configured with RESTful endpoints and communicate over HTTP.
 - The Gateway uses ocelot.json for route configuration and supports upstream path templates for client requests.